Towers77/nestjs-simple-chat-app/README.md

 $ docker compose up -d
 ```

+Then, setup the environment variables in .env (you have to create the file) based on the example in this repo.
+Database credentials are in the docker-compose file, and you can just put whatever you want as the jwt secrets.
+URL should be whatever url is your frontend hosted at (if you're using my frontend example then just put 'http://localhost:5173')

 Once the database is up, you can start the app by running one of the following:

 ```bash